Weekly Paycheck Calculator with Overtime

 How It Works

+This calculator determines your gross weekly earnings based on your hourly pay rate, hours worked, and overtime rates.
+It supports straight time, time and a half, double time, and triple time pay multipliers across regular time and up to two overtime tiers.
 Enter your hourly wage, set the regular time limit (typically 40 hours), choose pay rate multipliers for each tier, and enter hours worked.
 The calculator shows a breakdown of earnings by pay type, a total with your effective average hourly rate, and a chart showing how your weekly pay scales with hours worked.

 An employee earns $12.55/hr.
-Regular time is 0–40 hours at straight time (1×).
-Overtime 1 starts after 40 hours at time and a half (1.5×).
+Regular time is 0–40 hours at straight time (1x).
+Overtime 1 starts after 40 hours at time and a half (1.5x).
 They work 50 hours this week.

-Regular: $12.55 × 1.0 × 40 hrs = $502.00
+1. Regular: $12.55 × 1.0 × 40 hrs = $502.00

-OT1: $12.55 × 1.5 = $18.83/hr × 10 hrs = $188.25
+2. OT1: $12.55 × 1.5 = $18.83/hr × 10 hrs = $188.25

-Total earnings: $502.00 + $188.25 = $690.25
+3. Total earnings: $502.00 + $188.25 = $690.25

-Average pay rate: $690.25 / 50 hrs = $13.81/hr
+4. Average pay rate: $690.25 / 50 hrs = $13.81/hr

 Notice the average rate ($13.81) falls between the straight time rate ($12.55) and the overtime rate ($18.83).
 This effective rate is what you actually earned per hour across the entire week.